 The fee already includes the parking fee, so you should avoid all the people waving and asking you to park in the place on the way to the ticket gate.

 They are quite aggressive, so ignore them!

 I stayed at Trang An Retreat and enjoyed my stay.
-The resort was beautiful and had a swimming pool where we could enjoy after a long humid day exploring Ninh Binh.
+The resort was beautiful and had a swimming pool to enjoy after a long humid day exploring Ninh Binh.

-Although it’s located in a remote area, the location of the resort is convenient.
-You can easily reach to Trang An and other places by bike or car.
+Although it’s located in a remote area, the resort’s location is convenient.
+You can easily reach Trang An and other places by bike or car.
 We rented a bike here, and the price was affordable.

 Although you can visit Ninh Binh at any time of the year, you should avoid going during the rainy season because it will affect the trip.

 The best time to visit Mua Cave is from the end of April to May when Tam Coc is in the golden season of ripe rice.

 The golden color of the rice field merging with the green water creates beautiful natural scenery.